 Working Document towards a PRELIMINARY draft REVISION of Recommendation ITU-R M.1171-0*

-Radiotelephony procedures in the maritime mobile service
+Radiotelephony procedures for routine calls in the maritime mobile service

-(1995)
+(1995-202X)

+Scope

+This Recommendation is describing the radiotelephone procedures for routine calls within the maritime mobile service.

+Keywords

+Routine, calling, GMDSS, radiotelephony, maritime mobile service

+Abbreviations/Glossary

+AM(R)S: Aeronautical mobile (route) service

+ICAO: International Civil Aviation Organization

+VDL M2: VHF data link mode 2

+VHF: Very high frequency

+RR: Radio Regulations

+Related ITU Recommendations and Reports

+Recommendation

 The ITU Radiocommunication Assembly,

 considering

-a) that there is a need to describe standard procedures for radiotelephony in the maritime mobile service,
+that there is a need to describe standard procedures for radiotelephone y communication in the maritime mobile service,

 recommends

-1 that radiotelephony in the maritime mobile service should be performed in accordance with Annex 1.
+that radiotelephony procedures of routine calls in the maritime mobile service should be performed in accordance with Annex 1.

 ANNEX 1

-Section I. Introduction
+Section I. Calls by radiotelephony

-§ 1.
-Radiotelephone stations should, as far as possible, be equipped with devices for instantaneous switching from transmission to reception and vice versa.
-This equipment is necessary for all stations participating in communication between ships and subscribers of the land telephone system.
+§1.
+The provisions of this Section relating to the intervals between calls are not applicable to a station operating under conditions involving distress, urgency or safety.

 § 2.
-(1) Stations equipped for radiotelephony may transmit and receive radiotelegrams by means of radiotelephony.
-Coast stations providing such service and open for public correspondence shall be indicated in the List of Coast Stations.

-(2) To facilitate radiocommunications the service abbreviations given in Recommendation ITU-R M.1172 may be used.

-Section II.
-Calls by Radiotelephony
+(1) As a general rule, it rests within the ship station’s discretion to establish communication with the coast station.
+For this purpose, the ship station may call the coast station only when it comes within the service area of the latter, that is to say that area within which, by using an appropriate frequency, the ship station can be heard by the coast station.

+(2) However, a coast station having traffic for a ship station may call this station if it has reason to believe that the ship station is keeping watch and is within the service area of the coast station.

 § 3.
-The provisions of this Section relating to the intervals between calls are not applicable to a station operating under conditions involving distress, urgency or safety.

-§ 4.
-(1) As a general rule, it rests with the ship station to establish communication with the coast station.
-For this purpose the ship station may call the coast station only when it comes within the service area of the latter, that is to say, that area within which, by using an appropriate frequency, the ship station can be heard by the coast station.

-(2) However, a coast station having traffic for a ship station may call this station if it has reason to believe that the ship station is keeping watch and is within the service area of the coast station.

-§ 5.
 (1) In addition, each coast station shall, so far as practicable, transmit its calls in the form of “traffic lists” consisting of the call signs or other identification in alphabetical order of all ship stations for which it has traffic on hand.
-These calls shall be made at specified times fixed by agreement between the administrations concerned and at intervals of not less than two hours and not more than four hours during the working hours of the coast station.
+These calls shall be made at specified times fixed in the coast station transmitting schedule shown in the List of Coast Stations and Special Service Stations. and at intervals of not less than two hours and not more than four hours during the working hours of the coast station.

 (2) Coast stations shall transmit their traffic lists on their normal working frequencies in the appropriate bands.
 The transmission shall be preceded by a general call to all stations.